Eulerian orientations and Hadamard codes: A novel connection via counting: Introduction

 \begin{theorem} {\rm \#EO($\mathscr{A} \cup \mathscr{D}_1$)} and {\rm \#EO($\mathscr{A} \cup \mathscr{D}_0$)} are tractable. \end{theorem}

-The tractability result is established via a chain reaction algorithm, in which the presence of a $\delta_1$ or $\delta_0$ signature plays a role similar to a neutron in a nuclear chain reaction which initializes the reaction and generates a new neutron (a $\delta_1$ or $\delta_0$ signature respectively) by propagation which makes the chain reaction continue.
-Eventually, the chain reaction terminates when a stable state (a tractable instance of $\rm \#EO(\mathscr{A})$) is reached.
+The tractability result is established via a chain reaction algorithm, in which the presence of a $\delta_1$ or $\delta_0$ signature plays a role similar to a neutron in a nuclear chain reaction: it initializes the reaction and generates a new neutron (a $\delta_1$ or $\delta_0$ signature, respectively) through propagation, allowing the chain reaction to continue.
+Eventually, the chain reaction terminates when a stable state---a tractable instance of $\rm \#EO(\mathscr{A})$---is reached.

-Although the reaction algorithm works for $\delta_1$-affine signatures or $\delta_0$-affine signatures alone, it does not work when both of them appear.
-This is because when both $\delta_1$-affine signatures and $\delta_0$-affine signatures appear, by connecting $\delta_1$ and $\delta_0$ using $\neq$, both of them are killed by each other and no new $\delta_1$ or $\delta_0$ are generated.
+Although the reaction algorithm works for $\delta_1$-affine signatures or $\delta_0$-affine signatures individually, it does not work when both of them appear.
+This is because when both $\delta_1$-affine and $\delta_0$-affine signatures are present, connecting $\delta_1$ and $\delta_0$ using $\neq_2$ causes them to annihilate each other, and no new $\delta_1$ or $\delta_0$ are generated.
 Thus, the chain reaction is unsustainable.
-This is somewhat similar to the phenomenon of electron–positron annihilation in nuclear physics.
-In fact, we can show that the \#EO problem is \#P-hard when they both appear. \begin{theorem} {\rm \#EO($\mathscr{D}_0 \cup \mathscr{D}_1$)} is \#P-hard. \end{theorem}
+This is somewhat analogous to the phenomenon of electron–positron annihilation in nuclear physics.
+In fact, we can show that the \#EO problem is \#P-hard when both types of signatures are present.